 - New York University

-While senior investigators and applicants not seeking mentoring are eligible to apply, applicants representative of the following groups are particularly encouraged:
+While senior investigators and applicants not seeking mentoring are eligible to apply, applicants representative of the following groups are particularly encouraged and will be prioritized:

 - Early stage investigators

 - Established investigators without prior experience in HIV, HCV and substance use research

 - Established investigators who are pursuing a new area of inquiry within the fields of HIV, HCV and substance use research, and

 - Investigators considered to be nationally underrepresented in the field of HIV and substance use research by NIH and NIDA.
 These include individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from socially, culturally, economically, or educationally disadvantaged backgrounds that have inhibited their ability to pursue a career in health-related research.